Lord William Bentinck: Saint Helena Act 1833

-The Saint Helena Act 1833, also called the Charter Act 1833, was passed during Bentinck's tenure and, accordingly, the monopoly of the East India Company in China was abolished, whilst in India it was extended for further next 20 years.
+The Saint Helena Act 1833, also called the Charter Act 1833, was passed during Bentinck's tenure and, accordingly, the monopoly of the East India Company in China was abolished, while in India it was extended for a further twenty years.
 The Governor-General of Bengal became the Governor-General of India.
 This act added a law member to the executive council of the governor general.
 Bishops of Bombay, Madras, and Calcutta were to be appointed for the benefit of the Christians in India.

 Bentinck returned to the UK in 1835 and refused a peerage, partly because he had no children and partly because he wanted to stand for Parliament again.
 He again entered the House of Commons as a Member for Glasgow.